MbinOrg/mbin/docs/03-admin/03-optional-features/05-s3_storage.md

 That way media URLs will not change and break links on remote instances when you decide to switch providers and it hides your S3 endpoint from users of your instance.

-This replaces the media reverse proxy from [NGINX](../02-configuration/nginx.md).
+This replaces the media reverse proxy from [NGINX](../02-configuration/02-nginx.md).

-If you already had a reverse proxy for your media, then you only have to change the NGINX config, otherwise please follow the steps in our [media-reverse-proxy](../02-configuration/nginx.md) docs
+If you already had a reverse proxy for your media, then you only have to change the NGINX config, otherwise please follow the steps in our [media-reverse-proxy](../02-configuration/02-nginx.md) docs

-This config is heavily inspired by [mastodons nginx config](https://docs.joinmastodon.org/admin/optional/object-storage-proxy/)
+This config is heavily inspired by [Mastodons Nginx config](https://docs.joinmastodon.org/admin/optional/object-storage-proxy/).

 ```nginx
 proxy_cache_path /var/cache/nginx levels=1:2 keys_zone=CACHE:10m inactive=7d max_size=10g;